 - Check if key algorithm, key size and hash algorithm match the policy.
 If any of those checks fails, the request is rejected.

-- A request can either be self-signed and provide a challenge password or is signed by a trusted certificate (renewal or “signer on behalf”).
+- A request can either be self-signed and provide a challenge password or use an HMAC for authentication or is signed by a trusted certificate (renewal or “signer on behalf”).
 You can also disable authentication or dispatch unauthorized requests to an operator for review.

 - subject duplicate check: